drujensen/blog-amethyst/README.md

 # Roadmap

-- Add Controller Specs
 - Support PUT and DELETE Restful methods
 - Simplify the Models with macros
+- Add Validation and Error Handling
-- Add Comments with has_many like syntax
+- Add Comments with `has many` like syntax
 - Add Capistrano
 - Add Grunt/Gulp for Asset Compilation